veganaize/closure-compiler/JS-Modules.md

 ## CommonJS Modules

 CommonJS module support is enabled in the compiler when the `--process_common_js_modules` flag is specified.

+CommonJS modules are rewritten to be in a single namespace and imports are hoisted.
+Hoisting imports allows impressive code analysis and optimizations, but does so at the expense of compatibility.
+Not all CommonJS modules will be compatible with this rewriting.

+The compiler recognizes several variants of the Universal Module Definition and will simplify these into just a CommonJS module.

 ### Uncompiled Support for CommonJS Modules